The Most Expensive Flops In Horror Movie History

 Walter Hill, credited under the pseudonym of "Thomas Lee," directed the first cut.
 He eventually disowned the film.
 The budget was slashed and Hill quit, so MGM tapped Jack Sholder, who'd previously been in contention to direct, to oversee reshoots and edits.
 MGM executives, also displeased with Sholder's cut, asked Hill to return, but when they refused Hill's proposal for reshoots, Hill quit a second time.

 Finally, Francis Ford Coppola was hired to re-edit the film, resulting in the final cut we see today.
-One of the most bizarre choices Coppola made was to turn a sex scene between Tunney and Peter Facinelli's characters into a sex scene between Spader and Bassett.
+One of the most bizarre choices Coppola made was to turn an intimate scene between Tunney and Peter Facinelli's characters into a scene between Spader and Bassett.
 What Coppola did was essentially digitally replace Tunney and Facinelli's heads with Spader and Bassett's, as well as alter Tunney's skin tone.
 Coppola's strange editing choices did not help things much, as the film grossed only $14 million at the domestic box office against a staggering $90 million budget.

 The Mummy